psrpinto/rev2-master-keyboard/README.md

 | 7 - 127   | +4            | C5             |

 ## Zone B Start Key (CC5)
+Set the key on the keyboard from which Zone B starts, inclusively.
+In other words, it's the split point between Zones A and B.

 Values of an initialized patch are indicated as **default**.

 | CC5 Value | Zone B Start Key  ||